eypsrcnuygr/Enumerable-Methods/README.md

 ## Automated Tests

 There are 20 tests have been added to the repo.
-Those are all checking the implementation of the "new enumerable methods" with arrays.
+Those are all checking the implementation of the "new enumerable methods" with arrays and one proc.
 To run tests, clone repository, install 'rspec' and then run ```rspec``` in the local folder.

 ## Authors